An Original Ballantine Adult Fantasy: The Children of Llyr by Evangeline Walton

 I confess I had assumed for some time that the Adult Fantasy series was all reprints.
 But in fact there were some originals: some of the early Deryni novels from Katherine Kurtz, for example, and Hrolf Kraki’s Saga by Poul Anderson, Sanders Anne Laubenthal’s Excalibur, and a posthumous novel by Hannes Bok.

-Walton (real name Evangeline Wilna Ensley) had published The Virgin and the Swine, a novel derived from one branch of the Welsh Mabinogion, in 1936.
-She had planned three more Mabinogion-based novels, but abandoned them when the first book didn’t sell well.
-She published a couple more novels in various genres over the next few decades, including multiple editions of her second novel Witch House, first published in 1945.
+Walton (real name Wilna Evangeline Ensley) had published The Virgin and the Swine, a novel derived from the fourth branch of the Welsh Mabinogion, in 1936.
+She had planned novels based on the other three branches, and had written one based on the second and third branches, but could not publish them when the first book didn’t sell well.
+She published a couple more novels in different genres over the next few decades, including multiple editions of her second novel Witch House, first published in 1945.
+She wrote several further novels that were not published for a number of reasons, including some publisher misconduct (or so Walton definitely thought!)
+One novel was lost when the publisher’s offices were bombed during the Blitz.
+Though she kept writing, her difficulties with publishers eventually led Walton to stop submitting her work.

 ![]() |